-- (a) A prisoner to whom this Article applies shall be released from prison for post-release supervision on the date equivalent to his maximum imposed prison term less ten percent (10%) of his minimum imposed prison term, less any earned time awarded by the Department of Correction or custodian of a local confinement facility under G.S.
+- (a) A prisoner to whom this Article applies shall be released from prison for post-release supervision on the date equivalent to his maximum imposed prison term less nine months, less any earned time awarded by the Department of Correction or the custodian of a local confinement facility under G.S.
 15A-1340(d).
-If a prisoner has not been awarded any earned time, he shall be released for post-release supervision on the date equivalent to his maximum prison term less ten percent (10%) of his minimum prison term. - (b) A prisoner may not refuse post-release supervision. - (c) A supervisee's period of post-release supervision shall be for a period of time equivalent to ten percent (10%) of his minimum imposed term.
+If a prisoner has not been awarded any earned time, the prisoner shall be released for post-release supervision on the date equivalent to his maximum prison term less nine months. - (b) A prisoner shall not refuse post-release supervision. - (c) A supervisee's period of post-release supervision shall be for a period of six months.
 The conditions of post-release supervision are as authorized in G.S.
 15A-1370.5. - (d) A supervisee's period of post-release supervision may be reduced while the supervisee is under supervision by earned time awarded by the Department of Correction, pursuant to rules adopted in accordance with law.
 A supervisee is eligible to receive earned time credit toward the period of supervision for compliance with reintegrative conditions described in G.S.
 15A-1370.5. - (e) The Commission shall choose the level of supervision for supervisees.
-It may place a supervisee on any available level of supervision, including electronic monitoring, intensive supervision, or regular supervision. - (f) Termination of Sentence.
-When a supervisee completes his period of post-release supervision, the sentence or sentences from which he was placed on post-release supervision are terminated.
+It may place a supervisee on any available level of supervision, including electronic monitoring, intensive supervision, or regular supervision.

+(f) When a supervisee completes the period of post-release supervision, the sentence or sentences from which the supervisee was placed on post-release supervision are terminated.